 This is a beautiful book with heartfelt and positive messages for Autistic kids and teens aged 9 to 15 years , or thereabouts.
 It teaches them about consent, personal space, and how to advocate for their needs.
+Recommended by Therapist Neurodiversity Collective International as a perfect alternative to Social Skills Training.

 It breaks down the differences between Autistic Culture and the social hierarchy in a very friendly way for young readers.